F5Networks/f5-openstack-docs/docs/openstack_docs/os-config-guide.rst

 Prerequisites
 `````````````

-OpenStack: All-in-one deployment on Kilo
+OpenStack: All-in-one deployment on OpenStack |openstack|.
+See our :ref:`OpenStack deployment guide <os-deploy-guide>` for setup instructions.

 Software: Red Hat Enterprise Linux (RHEL) 7 is the minimum recommended
 version you can use with OpenStack Kilo.
 You can also use any of the